t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

   * Processes: Onboarding, provisioning.
   * Beliefs imparted to the device after protocol execution: In the provisioning phase the device receives the necessary credentials to interact with provisioning services and any other services or devices that are part of the normal operation of the device.

-## Bluetooth

-  Bluetooth mesh specifies a provisioning protocol.
-The goal of the provisioning phase is to securely incorporate a new Bluetooth mesh node, by completing two critical tasks.
-First, to authenticate the unprovisioned device and second, to create a secure link with said device to share information.

-  The provisioning process is divided into five distinct stages summarize next:

-   * Beaconing for discover: The new unprovisioned device is discovered by the provisioner

-   * Negotiation: The unprovisioned device indicates to the provisioner a set of capabilities such as the security algorithms supported, the availability of its public key using an Out-of-Band (OOB) channel and the input/output interfaces supported

-   * Public-key exchange: The authentication method is selected by the provisioner and both devices exchange Elliptic-curve Diffie–Hellman (ECDH) public keys.
-These keys may be static or ephemeral.
-Their exchange can be done in two ways, either via Out-of-Band or directly through a Bluetooth link.
-Each device then generates a symmetric key, named ECDHSecret, by combining its own private key and the public key of the peer device.
-The EDCHSecret is used to protect communication between the two devices.

-  * Authentication: During this phase, the ECDH key exchange is authenticated.
-The authentication method can be Output OOB, Input OOB, static OOB, or No OOB.
-With Output OOB, the unprovisioned device chooses a random number and outputs that number in manner consistent with its capabilities.
-The provisioner then inputs this number.
-Then, a check confirmation value operation is performed.
-This involves a cryptographic exchange regarding (in this case) the random number to complete the authentication.
-With Input OOB, the roles are reversed, being the provisioner the entity that generates the random number.
-When neither of the previous authentication procedures are feasible, both the provisioner and unprovisioned device generate a random number and require the user supervising the setup to verify that values on the device and provisioner are the same.

-  * Distribution of provisioning data: At this point, the provisioning process can be protected.
-This involves the distribution of data such as a Network key, to secure the communications at network layer and a unicast address among other information.

-Bluetooth mesh has the following characteristics:

-  * Terms: Configuration, discovery, provisioning.
-  * Players: Client, Device, Manager, Manufacturer, Peer, Server, User
-  * Initial beliefs assumed in the device: Previously to the provisioning phase, there is no pre-shared credentials for a trust relation.
-  * Processes: Provisioning
-  * Beliefs imparted to the device after protocol execution: After the provisiong, the device trusts the provisioner entity and any other device in the network sharing its network key.

 ## Fast IDentity Online (FIDO) alliance